rockcoolsaint/lixy_tech/README.md

-Instructions for run lixy ruby application.
+Instructions for running lixy ruby application.

 - Open your command prompt or command line interface
 - Change directory into the project directory